kaios-dev/bananian/README.md

 ### Bugs
 There some bugs and many things aren't implemented yet.
 Here is one bug:
- - Color Grid app does not always work
+ - Color Grid app does not always work (it has been removed from the home screen but can be launched via ssh as colorgrid)

-Please report other bugs as an issue.
+Please report other bugs as issues.
 ### Contribute
 If you would like to contribute, you can always submit a merge request.
 If you want to write an app, check out some of the existing apps and also the